 That Were Founded By Women

 At Connex Intl, we’re proud to be a Certified Woman-Owned Business.
-And, while March is Women’s History Month, we’re firm believers that there’s never a bad time to shine a light on the contributions of the numerous powerful women in history.
+And, while March is Women’s History Month, we’re firm believers that there’s never a wrong time to shine a light on the contributions of the numerous powerful women in history.

-In fact, while it’s not tough to think of famous businessmen or male entrepreneurs, it was actually women that were behind-the-scenes of some of the most influential companies that have become household-names today.
+In fact, while it’s not tough to think of famous businessmen or male entrepreneurs, it was actually women that were behind the scenes of some of the most influential companies that have become household names today.

-The next time you need to undo an error on a printed sheet of paper, you can offer a brief thank you to Bette Nesmith Graham, who founded Liquid Paper after she innovatively used a tiny paint brush and water-based paint to cover up a mistake when she was working as a typist in 1951.
+The next time you need to undo an error on a printed sheet of paper, you can offer a brief thank you to Bette Nesmith Graham, who founded Liquid Paper after she innovatively used a tiny paintbrush and water-based paint to cover up a mistake when she was working as a typist in 1951.

 Originally named Mistake Out, Graham made the switch to Liquid Paper in 1956.
 A couple of decades later, Liquid Paper was sold to Gillette for $47.5 million.